 - Meet with Drs.
-Jones, Smith, and John Krause to review how the referral process has been going as we add new clinical staff.
+Jones, Smith, and Krause.
+Review how the referral process has been going as we add new clinical staff.

-- Invite all the Sandwich and Somonauk social workers to lunch in our office to get the school year kicked off.
+- Invite all the Sandwich and Somonauk social workers to lunch in our office.

-- Coordinate with school social workers in Sandwich and Somonauk to provide weekly in-school groups for practicum students.
+- Coordinate with school social workers in Sandwich and Somonauk.
+Provide weekly in-school groups for practicum students.

 - Provide weekly group counseling to students at Prairie View and Haskins Elementary School.

-- Continue developing relationship through weekly phone calls with St. Mary’s Center (Tammy Nander) to improve continuity of care between CCC and hospital.
+- Continue developing a relationship through weekly phone calls with St. Mary’s Center (Tammy Nander).
+The goal is to improve continuity of care between CCC and the hospital.

-- Deepen relationship with Dr. Thomas and Dr. Cole to facilitate psychiatric care of clients at CCC.
+- Deepen the relationship with Dr. Thomas and Dr. Cole.
+Facilitate the psychiatric care of clients at CCC.

-- Engage in custody evaluations for adults involved in divorces, providing consultation to lawyers (John McBride, Krysta Sams) and judges in Kendall and DeKalb Counties.
+- Engage in custody evaluations for adults involved in divorces.
+Provide consultation to lawyers (John McBride, Krista Sams).

-- Provide on-going consultation to medical doctors (Jones Family Practice and other physicians) regarding medication interventions for social and emotional and behavioral difficulties.
+- Provide ongoing consultation to medical doctors.
+Jones Family Practice and other physicians.

 (The names have all been changed to protect all.)

-In reality no one actually follows their plan exactly as it was written.
+In summary, no one actually follows their plan exactly as it was written.
 That is what we expect.
 The writing of these plans is not an attempt to control what people do.
-Rather we are calling attention to what they have been doing.
-And then we want to focus on what they should be doing next.
-It really is a consciousness-raising exercise.
-We expect the plans to be modified as the days unfold.
+Rather writing out the plan keeps marketing in the front of our minds.
+We are hoping that in those odd moments between things, we will focus on what they could be doing next.
+In other words, it really is a consciousness-raising exercise.
+And therefore, we expect the plans to be modified as the days unfold.

-Additionally we have found that having gone through this exercise, people are more ready to jump in on unplanned opportunities that just “come up.”
+Additionally, we have found that having gone through this exercise, people are more ready to jump in on unplanned opportunities that just “come up.”
 Some of the unplanned opportunities may be of higher quality than the ones we had thought we might do.
 We want that flexibility and spontaneity.
 It makes us stronger and it contributes to our goal of meeting our referrer needs.
-We believe our more organized approach to marketing is one concrete way to develop that “in-demand” quality across the board.
+We believe our more organized approach to marketing a mental health practice is one concrete way to develop that “in-demand” quality across the board.

 Just do it

-And of course it boils down to just doing it.
-To be successful, we must force ourselves out of our comfort zones.
-Growth can only happen when people know of your services.
+And of course, it boils down to just doing it.
+To be successful at community marketing, we must force ourselves out of our comfort zones.
+Growth can only happen when people know about your mental health services.
 And you are the best person to tell them and show them firsthand.